 The weather is an important factor in any trip to Orlando and you need to know what to expect.
 Forewarned is forearmed when it comes to what clothes to pack.
 During the school summer holidays it is hot and humid, with quite a bit of rain (with the chance of a tropical storm), so take your waterproofs.
 That said, most families still find it preferable to our normal summer rain at home in freezing temperatures.
 Winter is an excellent time to visit weather wise, with little rain and temperatures in the mid-twenties (but please be aware that at peak times like Christmas it is heaving with crowds).

 Flights and Airports

 Flights to Orlando arrive at two major airports.
-Passengers on scheduled flights such as British Airways and Virgin Atlantic will land at Orlando International (MCO), while those on charter flights from the UK (such as Thomson or Thomas Cook) will arrive at Orlando Sanford (SFB).
+Passengers on scheduled flights such as British Airways and Virgin Atlantic will land at Orlando International (MCO), while those on charter flights from the UK (such as Thomson) will arrive at Orlando Sanford (SFB).
 The flight time is around nine hours.
 Direct and indirect flights are available plus regional departures are possible.
 And you might want to fly into Orlando and then have a few days on the coast, flying back from either Tampa or Miami.
 You can discuss the best options for you with your American Sky travel consultant.

 Your journey from the airport

 If you have pre-booked a taxi or minibus transfer with us you will be met on arrival by our American Sky representative who will guide you to your transfer vehicle.
 If you have pre-booked car hire follow the instructions given on your booking itinerary.
 Shuttle buses take you from the airport to the various car hire depots.